Strawberry Arugula Salad with Creamy Strawberry Salad Dressing

 Easy Ingredient Swaps/Options:

-- Low FODMAP: 5 medium strawberries (65 grams) are considered low FODMAP per Monash, so adjust the recipe accordingly.
+- Low FODMAP: 5 medium strawberries (65 grams) is considered low FODMAP per Monash, so adjust the recipe accordingly.
 If you have been consuming strawberries without any digestive discomfort, you may be fine with the recommended amount.

 - Vegan: Omit chicken and goat cheese.
 Add cooked quinoa, beans, or tofu for extra protein if desired.